fluke/filemonk.io/_posts/2022-02-07-Add-Restock-Rocket-button-to-collection-page.md

 layout: post
 title:  "How to add the Notify me when Available button on collection pages?"
 category: [Design]
-teaser: "Learn more about how to add Restock Rocket's button on your collection pages"
+teaser: "Learn more about how to add Filemonk's button on your collection pages"
 ---
 To allow your customers with a quick and easy way to subscribe for back in stock notifications, you can add the "Notify me when Available" button on your collection pages.